Valentino gets 'pretty in pink' in bold Paris show

 Paris’ Mayor Anne Hidalgo has garnered praise over the years for efforts to reduce pollution in Paris — a European Union capital often listed among those with the worst air quality.

-Guests at Valentino had present a special dispensation card to get in to the area.
+Guests at Valentino had to present a special dispensation card to simply get in to the area.

 THE ART OF THE INVITATION